inevolin/DiscordSpeechBot/README.md

 A successful voice command should contain as little noise before and after the command.
 But it should also not contain too many/long periods of silence, otherwise the bot will only receive separate words instead of a whole sentence.

+A successful voice commands looks like this:
+`<long pause>   music play 'justin timberlake cry river'   <long pause>`
+note: `<long pause>` is usually between 1 and 2 seconds, long enough for discord to stop processing your audio input

+note: if you have a very sensitive microphone or a lot of (background) noise, then voice commands may not work properly for you.

 ## Developers documentation